 May 2021 – The NY Essential Workers Coalition wins the NY HERO Act, the first-in-the-nation airborne infectious disease standard in the country.

-One year ago, ALIGN brought together workers and allies from across the state to form the NY Essential Workers Coalition to fight for the protections and voice in the workplace that were routinely denied to workers throughout the pandemic.
-After a tireless year-long fight, the NY HERO Act has now been signed into law.
-As the first law in the country to create permanent, enforceable health and safety standards to reduce the spread of COVID-19 and other airborne infectious diseases in the workplace, the NY HERO Act ensures that workers will have real, lasting protections and a stronger voice in the workplace.
+ALIGN brought together workers and allies from across the state to form the NY Essential Workers Coalition to fight for the protections and voice in the workplace that were routinely denied to workers throughout the pandemic.
+After a tireless year-long fight, the NY HERO Act was signed into law.
+The first law in the country to create permanent, enforceable health and safety standards to reduce the spread of COVID-19 and other airborne infectious diseases in the workplace, the NY HERO Act ensures that workers will have real, lasting protections and a stronger voice in the workplace.
 The standards cover basic protocols around areas including PPE, social distancing, and airflow.
 The legislation also allows for workers to form groundbreaking Health and Safety committees in order to monitor, review and collaborate with employers on all workplace health and safety policies.
 This historic legislation will provide the tools needed to help stop the spread of COVID-19 and whatever may come next.
 Read more about the NY HERO Act at protectnyheroes.org.

 February 2021 – Climate Works for All wins the fight against the real-estate backed budget provision that would have undermined NYC’s landmark Local Law 97